antononcube/Raku-Data-Reshapers/README.md

-# Raku-Data-Reshapers
+# Raku Data::Reshapers

-Raku package with data reshaping functions for different data structures (full arrays, Red tables, Text::CSV tables.)
+This Raku package has data reshaping functions for different data structures that are coercible to full arrays.

+Here is list of the data structures that are in scope (those that are handled are marked):

+  - Positional-of-hashes
+    - [X] cross tabulation
+    - [ ] long format
+    - [ ] wide format

+  - Positional-of-arrays
+    - [X] cross tabulation
+    - [ ] long format
+    - [ ] wide format